oathbound01/Programmazione-Avanzata-UNIVPM-23-24/README.md

 Once everything is set up and running, you can proceed to make requests using [Postman](https://www.postman.com/).

 ## 💻 Test
-In all routes that require authorization, the payload should include:
+In all routes that require authorization, the JWT payload should include the following fields:
 ```
 {
   "email": "user2@example.com",
-  "role": "admin",
+  "role": "user",
-  "iat": 1516239022
 }
 ```
-After that we can pass to test all the routes.
+After that we can go on to test all the routes.
+Each request made to a route should include a JSON-formatted payload in its body.

 ### **<mark>/newGame</mark>**
-In this route, we pass in the body:
+This route creates a new game.
-- 'gameOpponent': the player opponent;
+- `gameOpponent`: the player opponent.
+Can be either a player's email or `AI`;
-- 'gameMode': the type of the game that can be '2D' or '3D';
+- `gameMode`: the game type.
+Can be `2D` or `3D`;
-- 'turnTime': is the timer of the turn.
+- `turnTime`: the turn timer in seconds.
+Maximum value is 300.
+Set to 0 for no timer;
 ```
 {
     "gameOpponent": "AI",